 We are not an insurance broker.
 We do not sell policies and we do not collect commissions.
 We help practices operate the controls underwriters score and produce the evidence package that the application asks for.

-The control set that moves the most premium in 2026 — 24/7 MDR, identity threat detection on the cloud productivity suite, MFA enforcement, and a workforce training program — lines up with our Foundation and Protected service tiers.
+The control set that appears most often on 2026 applications — 24/7 MDR, identity threat detection on the cloud productivity suite, MFA enforcement, and a workforce training program — lines up with our Foundation and Protected service tiers.
 Foundation covers the endpoint and MDR layer.
-Protected adds ITDR and security awareness training, which together address the four heaviest premium-moving controls on most carrier questionnaires.
+Protected adds ITDR and security awareness training, which together address the core control categories on many carrier questionnaires.

 For practices renewing in the next 90 days, we run a two-week Cyber Insurance Readiness sprint that maps each questionnaire control to evidence the carrier will accept, identifies the gaps that will most likely block underwriting, and produces a clean evidence package the practice can submit with the application.
 If you are not sure where you stand, the Assessment Tool is a faster way to scope the gap before committing to the sprint.